fjantunen/sev1/index.md

 - Timeline of major updates and decisions
 - Open questions and blockers

 Drop this link early and often.
-Anyone asking “What's going on?” gets pointed here first.
+Anyone asking 'What's going on?' gets pointed here first.

 #### Slack Discipline